kosbr/kosbr.github.io/_posts/2015-08-18-find-fragment.markdown

 ![Plan](/images/articles/opencv/toy.jpg)

-This is my plan:
+This was my plan:
-1. To do a lot of photos with toy (positive selection)
+1. To do a lot of photos with the toy (positive selection)
 2. To do a lot of photos without toy (negative selection)
 3. Install openCV
 4. To train detection algorithm and get a xml file as a result
 5. Add javaCV to my application
-6. Write code to detect a toy using generated xml file
+6. Write code to detect the toy using generated xml file

 Before start I'd like to tell a few words about the algorithm.

 ### About the algorithm

-The algorithm [Viola–Jones][viola]{:target="_blank"} is used for detecting objects in an image.
+The [Viola–Jones][viola]{:target="_blank"} algorithm is used for detecting objects in an image.
 This algorithm is implemented in openCV.
 It was created in 2001 and now it is hard to find a person, who has never faced with it.
-Striking example is simple phone or camera: it often detects face:
+Striking example is simple phone or camera: it often detects faces:

 ![Example of using](/images/articles/opencv/phone.jpg)